bunkerity/bunkerweb/docs/quickstart-guide.md

     systemctl status bunkerweb
     ```

-    If it's already running, we can restart it :
+    If it's already running, we can reload it :

     ```shell
-    systemctl restart bunkerweb
+    systemctl reload bunkerweb
     ```

     Otherwise, we will need to start it :